jorendorff/a-history-of-the-world-notes/003-Olduvai-handaxe.md

 Does it take more planning to make a handaxe, compared to the chopping tool?

-Does the handaxe make travel possible?
+The program says that the handaxe made it possible for humans to spread all over the world.
+How?

 Did the people who made the Olduvai handaxe make other tools as well?
 Did they use other materials for their tools?
 (Hint: How many things of